timdubbins/tap/README.md

 <summary><b>Debian</b> (or a Debian derivative, such as <b>Ubuntu</b>)</summary>
 <br>

-You can install with a binary <code>.deb</code> file provided in each <a href="https://github.com/timdubbins/tap/releases/tag/v0.5.0">tap release</a>:
+You can install with a binary `.deb` file provided in each tap [release](https://github.com/timdubbins/tap/releases/tag/v0.5.0).

 ```bash
 > curl -LO https://github.com/timdubbins/tap/releases/download/v0.5.0/tap_0.5.0.deb